simonpenel/thirdkind/README.md

     -S : display node support
     -t <t> : redudant transfers are displayed as one, with opacity according to abundance and only if abundance is higher tan t
              Only one gene is displayed
-    -T <n> : with option -t, select the gene to display -u <t> : with -g, same as -t, but apply to the '-f' input file, and -t will apply to the '-g' file -U <n> : same as -T with -t, but for -u
+    -T <n> : with option -t, select the gene to display.
+If set to 0, no gene is displayed -u <t> : with -g, same as -t, but apply to the '-f' input file, and -t will apply to the '-g' file -U <n> : same as -T with -t, but for -u
     -v : verbose
-    -W width : multiply the tree width by factor 'width' -x : tidy mode
+    -W width : multiply the tree width by factor 'width' -x : tidy mode (non-layered tidy tree layout)
     -X : tidy mode, avoiding leave names superposition -z thickness: thickness of the gene tree
     -Z thickness: thickness of the species tree